How to Buy Car Insurance

 As with many important details in life, there are a lot of options to consider when purchasing auto insurance.
 The actual act of buying the insurance is straightforward, but you’ll need to figure out a few variables before making your purchase.
-In this article, Part 1 helps you determine what type of insurance you need, Part 2 suggests ways to figure out how much you can afford, and Part 3 recommends shopping around for the best deal.
+Here’s how to find and buy the right car insurance for you.

 There are three basic types of auto insurance: liability, collision, and comprehensive.
 Liability coverage is the basic form of car insurance, and all types of insurance feature liability.
 With liability coverage, you are protected should you be the responsible party in an accident.
 If you cause an accident, your insurance company will cover the repair or replacement costs of the vehicle that you hit.

 With collision coverage, your vehicle is protected as well, whether you’re in a multi-car accident or a single-car collision.
 Comprehensive coverage protects your vehicle in the event of a non-collision, such as storm damage or vandalization (hitting a deer also counts as a non-collision).

 There are other add-ons that you can purchase to supplement your insurance package, but these are the three main plans.
 It’s up to you to figure out what’s best for your situation.

 Choose your financial plan